 When choosing a lake to fish for bluegill in the summer, it is important to consider the timing of the bluegill’s arrival.
-During the first few weeks of July, bluegills are absent in deep water, but by late July, the deep-water zones are full of bluegills.
+Bluegills are absent in deep water during the first few weeks of July, but by late July, the deep-water zones are full of bluegills.
 Then, by early September, bluegills abruptly leave the water.
 Deep-water fishing is not as productive as fishing in shallow water, since it requires a large amount of time and patience to search for fish.
 In addition, it requires high-quality sonar to locate the fish.

 When water temperatures reach 70 to 75 degrees F, bluegill spawn.
 During this time, males sweep their dish-shaped nests out of the water and become aggressive to protect them from intruders and predators.
 Bluegills will stay in shallow water for up to a month following spawning.

 Bluegills can be found in many different types of water bodies.
 Some are relatively shallow and others are deeper.
 Bluegills are often found close to cover and shady areas.
 While most are small, the larger species may be found in deeper bodies of water.

 Ponds are great places to find bluegill during the summer.
 The water levels in ponds are usually higher than in lakes, so you can expect a better chance of catching fish.
 When fishing in shallow ponds, make sure you are not disturbing the fish or disrupting their habitat.
 It is also important to keep your casting noise low and silent.
 For best results, cast parallel to the bank rather than straight out.
 Likewise, if the pond has shallow water, use a small float instead of a large one.
 This will avoid presenting a large overhead image to the fish.